Yadel Martí

-Yadel Martí Carrillo (born July 22, 1979) is a Cuban right-handed pitcher.
+Yadel Martí Carrillo (born July 22, 1979) is a Cuban former right-handed pitcher.

 Career

 Martí was 1-0 with two saves and no earned runs at the 2006 World Baseball Classic, helping Cuba to a second-place finish.
 He was named to the all-tournament team.
 He also pitched for Cuba in the 2007 Baseball World Cup, coming one out short of a seven-inning perfect game against Venezuela.

 Defection

 Martí was originally slated to play in the 2009 World Baseball Classic, but he and Yasser Gómez were kicked off the team in November 2008 for an unspecified reason, believed to be an attempted defection to the United States.
 Marti, Gómez and Juan Yasser Serrano reportedly defected from Cuba in December 2008 in an effort to get to the Dominican Republic to seek a Major League Baseball career.
 In August 2009, they were declared free agents.

-Martí pitched in the Dominican Winter Baseball League in the winter of 2009-10 and joined Veracruz of the Mexican League in 2010, going 2-2 with a 4.19 ERA in eight starts.
+Martí pitched in the Dominican Winter Baseball League in the winter of 2009–10 and joined Veracruz of the Mexican League in 2010, going 2-2 with a 4.19 ERA in eight starts.